jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-01b.md

 They were furious.
 They devised mischief without resting night and day.

-They prepared for battle, fuming and raging;

-They joined their forces and made war,
+They prepared for battle, fuming and raging.
+They joined their forces and made war.

 Ummu-Hubur [Tiamat] formed all things including invincible weapons.